top of page

 #1 - Leave No Trace

 It's simple: the spot where you camp should look the same when you leave as when you arrive.
 Unfortunately, it has become apparent since COVID that people think they can leave their rubbish behind for someone else to clean up.
-This has included fire pits, scorched ground and leftover BBQs and debris; this is unacceptable and will only ruin it for everyone if this behaviour continues.
+This has included fire pits, scorched ground, leftover BBQs, and debris; this is unacceptable and will only ruin it for everyone if this behaviour continues.

 Rubbish left in The Lake District